hmadadian/sophos/README.md

 **P.S.**: Search term should be in the Hungarian language!

 # Challenges
-There are a couple of challenges related to different sections, such as scraping, processing, and concept.
+There are a couple of challenges related to different sections, such as scraping, data processing, and concept.

 ### 1. Website using Lasy Load component (Scraping Challenge)
 Lazyload is Ajax/JS component that makes the website faster by loading content when the user reaches a specific position in the website by scrolling down or clicking.
 So the mechanism of lazyloading is rendering a simpler HTML version when the user opens the website.
 If the user scrolls down or clicks on some object, a javascript code will retrieve data and overwrite the current HTML code.
 So, in this case, we can not simply grab the HTML of the website because it would be a pre-lazyloading content in which no useful information is there!